-For contract assets and trade and other receivables, the Group has applied the standard's simplified approach and has calculated the expected credit loss ("ECL") based on lifetime expected credit losses.
+For trade and other receivables, the Group has applied the standard's simplified approach and has calculated the expected credit loss ('ECL') based on lifetime expected credit losses.
 The Group has established a provision matrix that is based on the Group's historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.